greglook/cljstyle/README.md

 This command resolves configuration from the directory it is executed in, since there is no explicit file path to use.

-### Integrations

-`cljstyle` can be integrated into many different tools, including shells, editors, and tests.
-See the [integration docs](doc/integrations.md) for more details.

 ### Debugging

 For inspecting what cljstyle is doing, one tool is to specify the `--verbose`